-Operated in partnership with the Massachusetts Department of Conservation and Recreation, the Blue Hills Trailside Museum is the interpretive center for the state-owned Blue Hills Reservation and features a natural history museum and outdoor wildlife exhibits.
-The animals on display, including snowy owls and a river otter, have been rescued and would not survive in the wild.
+Operated in partnership with the Massachusetts Department of Conservation and Recreation, the Blue Hills Trailside Museum is the interpretive center for the state-owned Blue Hills Reservation and features a natural history museum and outdoor exhibits of native wildlife.
+The animals on display—including a River Otter and Red Foxes—are non-releasable wildlife and would not survive in the wild.

 Explore nature with us online, from summer night sounds to annual migrations.
 Coming up next >

 Want an official DCR Blue Hills Reservation paper trail map (18" x 26")?
 Order yours >

 You may see some new faces on your next visit to a Mass Audubon Metro South sanctuary!
 We're thrilled to welcome four new members to our amazing team.

 Written by a local author and illustrated by a local artist, One Day at Trailside is a charming story that features real staff members and visitors as characters.
 Available just in time for the holidays!